fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

   * taos: Database connection established
   * sql: SQL query statement (query statement only)
   * fp: user-defined callback function pointer.
-After each stream computing is completed, TDengine passes the query result (TAOS_ROW), query status (TAOS_RES), and user-defined parameters (PARAM) to the callback function.
+After each stream computing is completed, DThouse passes the query result (TAOS_ROW), query status (TAOS_RES), and user-defined parameters (PARAM) to the callback function.
 In the callback function, the user can use taos_num_fields to obtain the number of columns in the result set, and taos_fetch_fields to obtain the type of data in each column of the result set.
   * stime: The time when stream computing starts.
 If it is 0, it means starting from now.
 If it is not zero, it means starting from the specified time (the number of milliseconds from 1970/1/1 UTC time).
   * param: It is a parameter provided by the application for callback.
 During callback, the parameter is provided to the application
   * callback: The second callback function is called when the continuous query stop automatically.